 Buy tickets in person

-In Samothrace tickets can be bought at the wood kiosk in Kamariotissa harbor.
+In Samothraki tickets can be bought at the wooden kiosk in the port parking lot in Kamariotissa.

 Traveling by ferryboat